-On March 18, 2013, we entered into ATM Agreements with two sales agents, under which we may issue and sell shares of our common stock having an aggregate offering price of up to \$50.0 million under each ATM Agreement (provided that in no event may we issue and sell more than \$50.0 million of shares of our common stock under both ATM Agreements in the aggregate) from time to time through either of the sales agents.
-Neither we nor either of the sales agents has any obligation to sell shares of our common stock under the ATM Agreements.
-Any sales of common stock made under the ATM Agreements will be made in "at the market" offerings as defined in Rule 415 of the Securities Act.
-We have not yet issued any shares of our common stock under the ATM Agreements.
+On March 3, 2014, we entered into an At-The-Market Issuance Sales Agreement with MLV & Co.
+LLC, or MLV, and an At-The-Market Issuance Sales Agreement with Meyers Associates, L.P. (doing business as Brinson Patrick, a division of Meyers Associates, L.P.), or Brinson Patrick.
+We refer to the foregoing agreements as the "ATM Agreements."
+Under each ATM Agreement, we may issue or sell shares of our common stock having an aggregate offering price of up to \$50.0 million from time to time through MLV or Brinson Patrick, as our sales agents.
+We expect that all or substantially all sales of common stock made under the ATM Agreements will be made in "at the market" offerings as defined in Rule 415 of the Securities Act.
+We have not yet sold or issued any shares of our common stock under the ATM Agreements.
 There can be no assurance that we will be able to access capital through the ATM Agreements on a timely basis, or at all.